rahman-mahmudur/PyART/README.md

 ## Testing and ranking accuracy of different machine learning algorithms on accuracy of intra project reccomendation using average Top K scores:

-More information on Top K scores and MRR calculation in paper: https://arxiv.org/pdf/2102.04706.pdf
+More information on Top K scores and MRR calculation in paper.

 ## Testing method for intra project
 * Testing covers intra project reccomendation accuracy (test files starting with a)